 - Changes to custom fields that are marked as Minor

-Silent edits do not appear in the history panel for an issue, and they do not generate notification e-mails to any users.
+Silent edits don't appear in the history panel for an issue, and they don't generate notification emails to any users.
 Edits that are considered silent include:

-- Changes to custom fields that are marked as Silent
+- Changing a custom field that is marked as Silent